salihinsaealal/xert-homeassistant/README.md

 1. Install [Bubble Card](https://github.com/Clooos/Bubble-Card) from HACS Frontend if you want to use the example dashboard

 ### HACS (Recommended)
+1. Open HACS in your Home Assistant instance
+2. Go to the three dots menu (⋮) in the top right corner
+3. Select "Custom repositories"
-1. Add this repository to HACS as a custom integration.
+4. Add this repository URL: `https://github.com/salihinsaealal/xert-homeassistant`
+5. Select category: "Integration"
+6. Click "Add"
-2. Search for "Xert Online" in HACS > Integrations.
+7. Search for "Xert Online" in HACS > Integrations
-3. Install and restart Home Assistant.
+8. Click "Download"
+9. Restart Home Assistant

 ### Manual
-1. Copy the `xert` folder to your `config/custom_components/` directory.
+1. Copy the `xert` folder to your `config/custom_components/` directory
-2. Restart Home Assistant.
+2. Restart Home Assistant

 ## Configuration
 1. Go to **Settings > Devices & Services** in Home Assistant.